 Health and Safety of Volunteers in Cuba

-You will be well protected as long as you have the following simple vaccinations Hepatitis A, Hepatitis B, Typhoid and Rabies.
+You will be well protected as long as you have the following simple vaccinations Hepatitis A, Hepatitis B, Typhoid, and Rabies.
 Please note that the level of risk and/or variation of vaccine-preventable diseases can change at any time.
-Consult your doctor before travelling anywhere.
+Consult your doctor before traveling anywhere.

 In general, Cuba is a very safe destination; Cuban cities are comparably as safe as the average American city.
 As with any location around the world, Cuba occasionally experiences petty crimes such as pickpocketing, particularly in the larger and crowded tourist areas.
 Cubans face serious consequences for interfering with tourists just as strongly as tourists are held accountable to the country’s local laws.